 Introduced animals have reduced the numbers and health of bush resources over our lifetimes.
 We are concerned that many important foods and animals are becoming fewer.
-There are fewer large animals such as red kangaroos, euros, echidnas and goannas than there used to be.
+There are fewer large animals such as red kangaroos, the extreme hot period of 2019.

+euros, echidnas and goannas than there used to be.
 We don't see many of the smaller animals anymore and the country where they used to live is bare.